A commonly raised question on the Herald & Review Facebook page is why in our crime and police stories we name some suspects and don't name others.

 Generally, the Herald & Review waits until formal charges are filed before someone is named.
 There are some exceptions to this, which are explained below.

-Under the new rule, we'll report that someone faces preliminary charges — meaning the State's Attorney's Office is reviewing the case — but we won't name the person.
+Under the rule, we'll report that someone faces preliminary charges — meaning the State's Attorney's Office is reviewing the case — but we won't name the person.
 Only after a formal charge is filed will a name be included in subsequent stories.
 We then follow the case through the legal process.

 WHY IS THIS NEEDED?
 THE PERSON HAS BEEN ARRESTED.